reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 In the next line, we create an `Arena` object, using the previously discussed constructor `Arena()` that expects two robots as input.
 We pass in the two robot objects we created earlier.

-Then, we call the `startDuel()` method on the `arena` variable.
+Then, we call the `startDuel()` method on the `arena` object.
 Since the `startDuel()` method returns the winner of the duel, we store the return value of the method into the `winner` variable of type `Robot`.

 If the `winner` variable has no value (i.e. it has the value `null`), we don't have a winner, so we print out "Draw!".

 If the `winner` variable does have a value, we print out the name of the winner.

 Go through the code again and trace in your mind what happens in each line of code.
-The run the application and see what happens!
+Then run the application and see what happens!

 Every time we run the program, it should now print out the Rock, Paper, or Scissor shapes that each of the robots has chosen and then print out the name of winner or "Draw!" if there was no winner.

-We have built a robot arena!
+**We have built a robot arena!**

 ## Level 5 - Cleaning Up the Arena

 The robot arena we've built is pretty cool already.
 But the code is a bit unwieldy in some places.

-Let's clean up the code to professional-grade quality!
-We'll introduce some more Java concepts on the way.
+**Let's clean up the code to professional-grade quality!** We'll introduce some more Java concepts on the way.

 We're going to fix three main issues with the code: